Home » Political humor

 Humor tends to be diminishing.
 When it diminishes others, it reflects poorly on the character of those who deliver it—unless they are professional comedians.
 And even then, it can be received poorly.

-Whether political or not, humor directed at people who are weak, unfortunate or unpopular comes across as cruel and demeaning.
+Whether political or not, humor directed at people who are weak look at this web-site, unfortunate or unpopular comes across as cruel and demeaning.
 Not that this kind of humor has not always had an audience… how many offensive racist, sexist, and ethnic jokes have you heard in your lifetime?
 Imagine how often they were used before harassment laws were enacted.

 There is a bit of an exception to this position: the jokes about enemies.
 Stereotypes of fat sausage-and-sauerkraut-eating Germans and near-sighted buck-toothed Japanese may have helped the Allied WWII efforts by further defining the “Us against Them” scenario.